The Teachers’ Union of Ireland

 Contract of Indefinite Duration (CID)

 A CID is a permanent contract.
 It may be full-time/whole-time i.e. 22 hours or it may be part-time i.e. for fewer than 22 hours.
-If a teacher is teaching 16 hours fixed-term in the ‘qualifying year’ (i.e. year 2), then s/he will receive a CID for 16 hours in year 3.
-Further details about CIDs can be found elsewhere in this guide.
+If a teacher is teaching 16 hours fixed-term in the 'qualifying year' i.e. year 2, then s/he will receive a CID for 16 hours in year 3.
+Further details about CIDs can be found elsewhere in this booklet.

 Entitlement to a CID